GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 alt="Blink renderer.", width="800", height="464" %}

 - **Blink renderer:**
-  - **Local frame tree:** represents the tree of local frames and the DOM within frames.
+  - The **local frame tree** represents the tree of local frames and the DOM within frames.
-  - **DOM and Canvas APIs:** implements of all of these APIs.
+  - The **DOM and Canvas APIs** component contains implementations of all of these APIs.
-  - **Document lifecycle runner:** executes the rendering pipeline steps up to and including the commit step.
+  - The **Document lifecycle runner** executes the rendering pipeline steps up to and including the commit step.
-  - **Input event hit testing and dispatching:** executes hit tests to find out which DOM element is targeted by an event, and runs the input event dispatching algorithms and default behaviors.
+  - The **input event hit testing and dispatching** component executes hit tests to find out which DOM element is targeted by an event, and runs the input event dispatching algorithms and default behaviors.
-- **Rendering event loop scheduler and runner:** decides what to run on the event loop and when.
+- The **rendering event loop scheduler and runner** decides what to run on the event loop and when.
 It schedules rendering to happen at a cadence matching the device display.

 Local frame trees are a bit complicated to think about.